 Scientific Journal of Rehabilitation Medicine, -

-Journal for Research in Sport Rehabilitation,
+Journal of Research in Rehabilitation Sciences,